TheAwesomeAndIncredibleCSE3902Group/Game/README.md

 | Use Bow           | 1             |
 | Use Boomerang     | 2             |
 | Use Super Sword   | 3             |

+The UI is manipulated with the arrow keys for navigation and the enter button
+    to make a selection.

 Level can be swapped by clicking on the 4 quadrants on the screen.
 - Bottom Right changes to the room on the top (second value decreases)